-Update: Hearing Aid coverage and Silver Sneakers still found in the 2013 AARP Medicare Complete Choice Plan!
+Update: Hearing Aid coverage still found in the 2015 AARP Medicare Complete plan.

 AARP Medicare Complete which is offered through United Healthcare has included hearing aid coverage in it’s 2012 Medicare Advantage plan.
 Original Medicare by itself does not offer coverage at all for hearing aids so seniors are having to